Financial Advisor Website Guide: Complete SEO Buyers Checklist for RIAs

 We recommend creating a short list of 10–12 local, non-branded keyword phrases and evaluating your position compared to competitors.

-Further, SEO ranks 2nd for marketing efficiency, just behind client referrals.
+SEO ranks 2nd for marketing efficiency, just behind client referrals.
 Despite these rankings, only 22% of advisors in the survey used SEO as part of their marketing strategy.¹

 How can I compare my local SEO ranking against my competitors?